 Each patient receives a customized health plan designed to restore the body’s natural hormones to levels they had when they were 20 years old.

 In addition, Dr. Breen played Division-1A baseball as a pitcher for Iona College located in New Rochelle, NY (picture).
-He was an first team academic All-American in his junior and senior years and was a NY State College All-Star in 1996.
+He was a First Team academic All-American in his junior and senior years and was a NY State College All-Star in 1996.
 He was also named team captain in his senior year.
-His passion for athletics continuous and he has been an active member of the CrossFit community since 2009.
-He is passionate about helping athletes achieve peak performance by avoiding overtraining and identifying injury depletions.
+His passion for athletics continues and he has been an active member of the CrossFit community since 2009.
+He is passionate about helping athletes achieve peak performance by avoiding overtraining and identifying injury depletion.

-Personally, Dr. Breen is married Erin since 2009 and has three children (Jack 7, Landon 4 and Danielle born October 29, 2017) and currently resides in the city of San Clemente, CA.
+Personally, Dr. Breen has been married Erin since 2009 and has three children (Jack 7, Landon 4, and Danielle born October 29, 2017) and currently resides in the city of San Clemente, CA.

-Zachary has a medical background in adult critical care working at the bedside of the sickest and most unstable patients in the hospital.
-Zachary was motivated by his critical care experience to find a treatment approach that aims at preventing any client under his care from ever becoming as ill as the patients he saw in the intensive care unit.
+Zachary has a background in adult critical care, working at the bedside of the sickest and most unstable patients in the hospital.
+He was motivated by his critical care experience to find a treatment approach that prevents any person under his care from becoming as sick as those he saw in the intensive care unit.

-Zachary is a decorated Marine Corps veteran who served his time in the Fleet Marine Force with Bravo Company, 1st Battalion, 4th Marine Regiment.
-Zachary was awarded the Bronze Star Medal for valor for his actions in combat in 2003 during Operation Iraqi Freedom.
-His military career also included two overseas deployments, numerous personal and unit awards, and completion of multiple specialized training courses.
+Zachary is a decorated Marine Corps veteran who completed his service in the Fleet Marine Force with Bravo Company, 1st Battalion, 4th Marine Regiment.
+He was awarded the Bronze Star Medal for valor for his actions in combat in 2003 during Operation Iraqi Freedom.
+His military career also included two overseas deployments, numerous personal and unit awards, and of multiple specialized training courses.
 Zachary gives back to the military community by doing pro bono work for disabled military veterans.